 Why Become an EMT Instructor

-To borrow an old proverb, treat one victim, and you’ve saved one person’s life.
+To paraphrase an old proverb, treat one victim, and you’ve saved one person’s life.
 Teach someone to save lives, and you potentially save thousands.
-Training the next generation of EMTs and Paramedics isn’t just a noble calling, it’s a necessary one.
-We need hard-working, qualified EMT instructors to keep our ambulances and clinics staffed, so the next time help is needed, we won’t have to worry about whether it will come.
+Training the next generation of EMTs and Paramedics isn’t just a noble calling; it’s a necessary one.
+The country needs hard-working EMT instructors to keep ambulances and clinics staffed so that when help is needed, we won’t have to worry about whether it will come.

 Interested in beginning your journey to becoming an EMT instructor?
 Click here for more information on our 14-Day Bootcamp: EMT Courses